parveshahameds/My-Portfolio/README.md

 ## 📄 Resume

-- Get a downloadable PDF version of my professional resume directly from the [Resume](https://parveshahameds.vercel.app/resume) section (or `/resume.pdf`).
+- Get a downloadable PDF version of my professional resume directly from the [Resume](https://parveshahameds.vercel.app/resume) section

 ---